-There are many of us who enjoy a good trek and have done so all over the world, but you may be surprised to know that in the high Andean country of Peru on the continent of South America has some of the most beautiful treks in the world.
+There are many of us who enjoy a good trek and have done so all over the world, but you may be surprised to know that the high Andean country of Peru on the continent of South America has some of the most beautiful treks in the world.
 Thousands of tourists flock to Peru every year to do trekking.
 Without a doubt the most popular of the treks in the Inca Trail.
-This four-day walk is world-famous and includes some impressive Inca ruins and cloud forests to pass and explore.
-Due to the popularity of the trek, the entrance tickets sell out months in advance and Inca Trail availability can be hard to come by so you if you plan to do the walk keep that in mind.
+This four-day hike is world-famous and includes some impressive Inca ruins and cloud forests to pass and explore.
+Due to the popularity of the trek, the entrance tickets sell out months in advance and Inca Trail availability can be hard to come by so if you plan to do the hike, keep that in mind.
 All around the Cusco area, there are Inca Trail alternatives to explore the Andes and to arrive at Machu Picchu.
 That’s why together with Machu Travel Peru we have prepared a small article about the most important Inca Trail Alternatives.

-Another great trek in the Cusco area is the Salcantay trek, which also ends at Machu Picchu.
+Another great hike in the Cusco area is the Salkantay trek, which also ends at Machu Picchu.
 If you have not obtained Inca Trail permits due to the great demand for these, the Salkantay is one of the best alternatives.
 You can have some equally surprising landscapes and also, visit the renowned Inca citadel.
-The first day starts with a walk to Soroycocha, where the first campsite is located; from here, there are uninterrupted views of Mount Salcantay.
-On day two a long trek awaits to the Salcantay Pass, the highest point on the trek, there are views that will take your breath away, with glaciers and the magnificent Vilcabamba Cordillera, in the afternoon descend to the cloud forest and the Salcantay River.
-Day three the weather will change, as you will enter the jungle, following the Cochora River, the scenery will also be greener.
-This day the camp will be set up at Lucmabamba.
-Day four sees the trail go to the Q`ekkiqasa lookout where you will see an excellent view of Machu Picchu and have an outdoor picnic.
-In the afternoon you will walk to the train station at the hydroelectric plant to catch the train to Aguas Calientes, on the last day of this five-day trek you will have a tour of Machu Picchu.
+The first day begins with a walk to Soroycocha, where the first camp is located.
+From here, you can appreciate uninterrupted views of Mount Salkantay.
+On the second day, a long walk awaits you towards the Salkantay Pass, the highest point of the trek.
+From here you will find views that will take your breath away, with glaciers and the magnificent Cordillera de Vilcabamba.
+Then in the afternoon, you will descend to the cloud forest and the Salcantay river.
+On the third day, the weather will change, as you will enter the jungle, following the Cochora River, the landscape will also be greener.
+This day the camp will be installed in Lucmabamba.
+On the fourth day, you see that the trail goes to the Q`ekki Qasa viewpoint, where you will see an excellent view of Machu Picchu and have a picnic in the open air.
+In the afternoon you will walk to the train station at the hydroelectric plant to take the train to Aguas Calientes, on the last day of this five-day trek you will have a tour of Machu Picchu.